Steps to take to get your digital sounding more like your analogue

 This next step can be done before or after (or both!) the amp sim in the chain.
 A saturated direct signal can be warmed and shaped really nicely before an amp sim, often allowing the amp sim to sound noticeably more real, as the amp sim responds differently based on its input.

-The saturation plugins respond differently based on input, and their output affect the input of the amp sim, so it can easily reproduce the unpredictability of a real amp in a room.
+The saturation plugins respond differently based on input, and their output affects the input of the amp sim, so it can easily reproduce the unpredictability of a real amp in a room.
 Again, the hi-fidelity nature of recording a direct signal can be softened with saturation before the amp sim takes the wheel, as digital sound can sometimes feel brittle, thin, or harsh in all the wrong areas.

 Room reverbs and short springs